Is there a film department at the University of Pittsburgh?

 - Take a tour of the Pitt campus

-Am I required to take film production courses as part of the film studies major?
+Am I required to take film production courses as part of the Film and Media Studies major?

 All majors are required to take one basic film production course.
 Beyond that, it's at the student’s discretion.